nicofirst1/ledypi/README.md

 ```
 python DotStar_Emulator/setup.py install
 ```
+If you get a gcc error see [this](https://stackoverflow.com/questions/20023131/cannot-install-pyaudio-gcc-error).

 ## App Inventor
 The MIT [AppInventor](http://appinventor.mit.edu/) is a tool to simply create apps with a building block programming paradigm.